 About Project CHESS

-In 2018, Cal Lutheran and Moorpark College were awarded a Title V HSI grant by the US Department of Education to enable the two institutions to jointly serve students and address similar needs.
+In 2018, Cal Lutheran and Moorpark College received a Title V HSI grant by the US Department of Education to address the needs of underrepresented students, transfer students, and historically minoritized men of color.

 - Cal Lutheran and Moorpark College already have a close relationship.
 31% of Cal Lutheran undergraduates are transfers, 27% of those come from Moorpark College.

 - Cal Lutheran and Moorpark College already serve similar populations and are addressing the same changing demographics.
 31.7% of Moorpark College students are Hispanic as are 29% of Cal Lutheran undergraduates; those populations are expected to increase for both institutions.

 - Cal Lutheran and Moorpark College are challenged to overcome similar barriers while each offers strengths that can be utilized in cooperative efforts.

 There are five project goals which are designed to be realistic, achievable, student-centered, and focused on Hispanic student success that will leverage the strengths of the cooperative, address identified needs, and contribute to growth and self-sufficiency for both Cal Lutheran and Moorpark College.